AdguardTeam/dnsproxy/README.md

 1. An empty domain specification, `//` has the special meaning of "unqualified names only", which will be used to resolve names with a single label in them, or with exactly two labels in case of `DS` requests.
 1. More specific domains take precedence over less specific domains, so: `--upstream=[/host.com/]1.2.3.4 --upstream=[/www.host.com/]2.3.4.5` will send queries for `*.host.com` to `1.2.3.4`, except `*.www.host.com`, which will go to `2.3.4.5`.
 1. The special server address `#` means, "use the common servers", so: `--upstream=[/host.com/]1.2.3.4 --upstream=[/www.host.com/]#` will send queries for `*.host.com` to `1.2.3.4`, except `*.www.host.com` which will be forwarded as usual.
+1. The special server address `-` means "skip, do not proxy the request, return NXDOMAIN", so: `--upstream=1.2.3.4 --upstream=[/host.com/]-` will respond with NXDOMAIN for any queries for `host.com` or its subdomains (and will not forward the request to any upstream), but all other requests will be forwarded to the nameserver at `1.2.3.4` as usual.
 1. The wildcard `*` has special meaning of "any sub-domain", so: `--upstream=[/*.host.com/]1.2.3.4` will send queries for `*.host.com` to `1.2.3.4`, but `host.com` will be forwarded to default upstreams.

 Sends requests for `*.local` domains to `192.168.0.1:53`.
 Other requests are sent to `8.8.8.8:53`: